davidjpyu/Umessage/README.md

 # Umessage
-The chatbot with recommendation for next word
+The chatbot with recommendations for the next word.

+This project is not allowed to be edited, copied, or forwarded without the consent of the Administrator.